Steve Snow

-Stephen Leonard Snow (born March 2, 1971) is a retired American soccer forward who was a dominant goal scorer at the high school, college and junior national level.
+Stephen Leonard Snow (born March 2, 1971) is an American former professional soccer player who played as a forward.
+Snow was a dominant goal scorer at the high school, college and junior national level.
 He played professionally in Belgium and in the United States.
 He also earned two caps with the U.S. national team.

 High school and college

 Snow was born and grew up in Illinois, and attended Hoffman Estates High School from 1985 to 1989 where he played soccer.
 While playing for Hoffman, Snow scored in 49 consecutive games, ranking him first on the Illinois High School Association's list of consecutive matches scored in.
 He finished his high school career with 92 goals.

 After graduating from high school, Snow attended Indiana University, where he played NCAA soccer.
 As a freshman in 1989, he was the NCAA post-season tournament leading goal scorer with 4 goals and 1 assist.
-That year the Indiana Hoosiers lost to Santa Clara 1-0 in the semifinals.
+That year the Indiana Hoosiers lost to Santa Clara 1–0 in the semifinals.